wellesley-cs230/wellesley-cs230.github.io/hw5.md

-* You can only use the `toCharArray()` method in the String class to convert the input string in an array of characters from which you will populate a stack. **You cannot not use any other String methods or array operations, other than indexing into an array.**
+* You can only use the `toCharArray()` method in the String class to convert the input string in an array of characters from which you will populate a stack. **You cannot not use any other String methods or array operations, other than indexing into an array and checking its length.**

 * An input string is read as a `command-line argument` and is checked for the palindrome property.
 If there is no `args[0]` your program